 This post may contain affiliate links.
 Read my disclosure policy.

-Easy Cinnamon Rolls:
+Easy Cinnamon Rolls Video Tutorial:

-Cinnamon Roll Icing:
+Cinnamon Roll Icing Recipe:

 How to Make Cinnamon Rolls:

 Homemade cinnamon rolls are easier than you think.
 In fact, there is very little active time – most of the time required is in letting the dough rise and puff up.
-Watch the video tutorial below and you’ll be a pro in no time!

 - Sprinkle on cinnamon-sugar and roll tightly into a log

-- Brush tops with melted butter and bake
+- Bake the rolls – Brush tops with melted butter and bake

 How Do I Know When I’ve Added Enough Flour?

 The right dough consistency is key with cinnamon rolls.
 If you add too much flour, they won’t rise as well.
-First, be sure to MEASURE CORRECTLY.
+First, be sure to Measure Correctly.

 You’ll know you have added enough flour when the dough still feels lightly tacky/sticky to the touch while kneading, but won’t stick to clean and dry fingertips.
 I knead with one hand and keep the other clean to test and make sure I have added enough flour.